George Song

 Nested Switch Statements

 Did you know you can nest a switch statement inside the case clause of another switch statement?
-Using this technique, you can perform very sophisticated actions with the useReducer hook, especially when coupled with useEffect.
+Using this technique, you can implement sophisticated logic with the useReducer hook, especially when combined with useEffect.

-Let’s make a seemingly simple form with a single input and couple buttons:
+Let’s create a seemingly simple form with a single input and a couple of buttons:

-How would you satisfy all these requirements?
-Try to capture all the logic imperatively?
-Use one of the many React form libraries?
-I happen to think state charts are a great way to declaratively satisfy all the requirements.
+How can you satisfy all these requirements?
+Should you try to capture all the logic imperatively?
+Should you use one of the many React form libraries?
+I believe state charts offer a great way to declaratively satisfy all these requirements.

 Our state chart has four states—editing, submitting, resolved, rejected—with clear transitions defined among the states, e.g. we transition from editing to submitting state by performing the submit action.